emgong/double-takes/app/posts/2016-10-31-keep-ruby-weird-again.md

-Sources in the campaign say that prominent JavaScript leaders are alarmed, fearing that the Ruby community's counter-cultural message could attract developers frustrated by their slow-moving, deliberate standards bodies to move the web forward.
+Sources in the campaign say that prominent JavaScript leaders are alarmed, fearing that the Ruby community's counter-cultural message could attract developers frustrated by JavaScript's slow-moving, deliberate standards bodies to move the web forward.
 Campaign officials worry that if a cohesive movement organizes around a non-JavaScript language, it could set back their goal of establishing a new world order in which 100% of new software across the world is finally written in JavaScript.

-*Test Double does not endorse the contents of this video and Searls has been placed on paid conference speaking leave, pending an internal investigation.*
+*Test Double does not endorse the contents of this video and Searls has been placed on paid conference speaking leave, pending the outcome of an internal investigation.*

 ## Transcript

+A transcript of the event follows:

 <pre class="transcript">
 [00:00:24.033] > Brandon: Ok.
 While